-Upon the closing of the 2013 financing on September 30, 2013, 46,626,294 outstanding shares of redeemable convertible preferred stock was converted into 2,793,281 shares of common stock, and the related carrying value of \$324.0 million was reclassified to additional paid-in capital.
-As of September 30, 2013, no shares of redeemable convertible preferred stock were issued or outstanding.
+Upon the closing of the 2013 financing on September 30, 2013, all the outstanding shares of the Company's redeemable convertible preferred stock were converted into 2,793,281 shares of common stock, and the related carrying value of \$320.0 million was reclassified to additional paid-in capital.
+As of December 31, 2013, no shares of redeemable convertible preferred stock were issued or outstanding.

 Prior to the September 30, 2013 conversion, the Company had the following series of outstanding convertible preferred stock (collectively, the Preferred Stock): Series A-1 Preferred, Series B-1 Preferred, Series C-1 Preferred, Series D-1 Preferred, Series E-1 Preferred and Series E-3 Preferred are collectively referred to as the Series E Preferred.
 The Preferred Stock was initially recorded at its original purchase price, which represented fair value on the date of issuance, net of issuance costs, if any.
 The original purchase price per share of Series A-1 Preferred, Series B-1 Preferred, Series C-1 Preferred, Series D-1 Preferred, and Series E Preferred was equal to \$232.93, \$232.93, \$365.70, \$232.94, and \$232.93 per share, respectively.
-The preferred stock balances were recorded at the original fair value and the accreted dividends based on the per share terms at issuance of Series A-1 Preferred, Series B-1 Preferred, Series C-1 Preferred, Series B-1 Preferred, Series B-1 Preferred, Series C-1 Preferred, Series B-1 Preferred, Series B-1 Preferred, Series C-1 Preferred, Series B-1 Preferred, Series B-1 Preferred, Series C-1 Preferred, Series B-1 Preferred, Series B-1 Preferred, Series C-1 Preferred, Series B-1 Preferred, Series B-1 Preferred, Series C-1 Preferred, Series B-1 Preferred, Series C-1 Preferred, Series B-1 Preferred, Series C-1 Preferred, Series D-1 Preferred, and Series E Preferred, which were equal to \$18.64, \$18.64, \$29.26, \$18.64, and \$18.64 per share per annum, respectively.
+The preferred stock balances were recorded at the original fair value and the accreted dividends based on the per share terms at issuance of Series A-1 Preferred, Series B-1 Preferred, Series C-1 Preferred, Series D-1 Preferred, and Series E Preferred, which were equal to \$18.64, \$18.64, \$29.26, \$18.64, and \$18.64 per share per annum, respectively.